Fmazzesi/Programming2/README.md

-# Example of using the Zefix Advanced Tool

 ## Introduction

 The Python package developed is designed to interact with the Swiss Official Gazette of Commerce (Zefix) API to retrieve detailed information about companies, including their acquisitions and organizational details.
 This package could be useful for financial analysts, market researchers, business consultants, and anyone interested in Swiss company data.
 It's entirely built to work with the Zefix API https://www.zefix.ch/en/search/entity/welcome.